ybillchen/prj_plotter/README.md

 pybind11 >= 2.6.0
 ```

-Also, make sure some C++ compiler (e.g., GCC, Clang, MSVC, etc.) is properly installed.
+Also, make sure a C++ compiler (e.g., GCC, Clang, MSVC, etc.) is properly installed.
 Your compiler should be up-to-date with the C++11 standard.

 To download the package, `git clone` the source code from [GitHub](https://github.com/ybillchen/prj_plotter):
 ```shell